Cillian-G/The_Lineup/README.md

 ![project screenshot](/documenttion/testing/chrome_laptop_test.png)

 Surf Social is a website built to allow members of a fictional “Belmullet Surf Club” to coordinate their surfing sessions without cluttering up social media feeds.
-Users are given a
+Users are given login details by the club administrators, which allows them to view when other club surfers will be at a given beach, as well as allowing them to post their own "sessions".
+If you'd like to give it a try, sign in with the following credentials.
+Username:Joe_Bloggs Password:belmulletsurfclub

 ## User Stories